How to integrate AI with Zendesk: A practical guide in 2026

 -

-Create custom actions: Let your AI do more than just answer questions.
-With custom actions, it can look up order information from your Shopify store, create a ticket in Jira, or apply certain tags in Zendesk.
+Create custom actions: With custom actions, your AI can look up order info in Shopify, create tickets in Jira, or apply tags in Zendesk.

 Risk-free testing